dheeraj-2000/DBMS_Project/README.md

 # DBMS_Project
-Contains db file, All assignments
+## Contains db file and all assignments
-Also contains Lab exam final submitted document
+## Also contains final submited document of Lab exam